Work and Fluctuations: Coherent vs. Incoherent Ergotropy Extraction: Work extraction and quantum weight

 Throughout the paper, we denote by $S$ or $W$ subscript the operators that act entirely on the system or the weight Hilbert space, respectively, whereas operators without subscript act on both.

-\subsection{Energy-conserving \\ and translationally-invariant unitaries}
+\subsection{Energy-conserving and translationally-invariant unitaries}

-The crucial point of the whole model is to define a particular class of unitary operators, such that the quantum weight can be interpreted as the work reservoir (i.e., the energy flowing from the system to the weight has no ``heat-like'' contribution).
+The crucial point of the whole model is to define a particular class of unitary operators such that the quantum weight can be interpreted as the work reservoir (i.e., the energy flowing from the system to the weight has no ``heat-like'' contribution).
 The weight model (defined below) overcame this work definition problem in the quantum regime.
-Essentially, it was first proven that it could not decrease an entropy of the system \cite{Skrzypczyk2014, Alhambra2016}, and later, more precisely, that the optimal work is given by the system's ergotropy \cite{Lobejko2020, Lobejko2021}.
+Essentially, firstly it was proven that it cannot decrease the entropy of the system \cite{Skrzypczyk2014, Alhambra2016}, and later, more precisely, that the optimal work is given by the system's ergotropy \cite{Lobejko2020, Lobejko2021}.

 The class of unitaries is defined by two symmetries: (i) the energy-conservation and (ii) the translational-invariance, such that the following commutation relations are satisfied: